slowernews/wisdom-tldr/README.md

 > *'Practice makes perfect but doesn't make new.
 New comes from having a broader perspective.'*

 > *'Write your thoughts.
 Journal early before your inhibitions take in.'*

+===
+###On choosing mentors

+Follow the thought leaders instead of the traffic leaders.

+===
+###On being a mentor

+Your father is your first mentor.
+Be a mentor yourself and share your strengths.
+Impact the world.

+> *'One repays a teacher badly if one remains only a pupil.' -- Nietzsche*

+> *'Powerful people give freely, buying influence rather than things.'*

+> *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek proverb*

+> *'If you think you're too small to make an impact, try to go to bed with a mosquito in the room.'*

+> *'The best way to cheer yourself up is to try to cheer someone else up.' -- Mark Twain*

+> *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

+CHALLENGE: Beware to whom are you a mentor.

+> *'Do not teach a starving man to fish.'*